greim/gen/src/chapters/08-advanced-topics.md

 ## Two-way communication

-You might remember a curious code snippet from a previous chapter, in which `yield` is placed anywhere an expression is expected:
+It's syntactically valid for `yield` or `yield x` to appear anywhere an expression is expected.
+For example:

 ```js
 var myString = `Hello ${yield 4}`;
 ```

-This raises the question: what are the contents of `myString`?
+This raises the question: what end up being the contents of `myString`?

 So far we've only looked at *consuming* information from generators.
 But here's yet another twist: if you have an iterator "`itr`" gotten from a generator, you can pass in an argument: `itr.next(someValue)`.
 Inside the generator, what this looks like is that a `yield` expression evaluates to `someValue`.

-This is significant, because now instead of a one-way consumer/producer relationship, we have a cooperative, "ping-pong" sort of relationship, with the generator sending things to its runner, and the runner sending things back to the generator.
+This is significant, because now instead of a one-way consumer/producer relationship, we have a two-way, "ping-pong" sort of relationship, with the generator sending things to its runner, and the runner sending things back to the generator.

 ```js
 // generator